vogtrj/garmin-gear-bot/README.md

 | cycling, road_biking, mountain_biking, indoor_cycling | Bike / Bikes |
 | All others | All active gear |

 Gear items must be **active** (not retired) in Garmin Connect to appear as options.
-Items with no display name are excluded.
+Items with no display name fall back to the custom make/model field.

 To add or modify activity type mappings, update the `ACTIVITY_GEAR_FILTER` dict in `garmin_service.py`.